shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You may spend 1 AP and make an Attack check to draw the top card of the deck without looking at it and use it as a melee weapon with a reach of 1 Space.
 You are trained with this card weapon.
 Hit: the card targets the creature as if they had drawn the card themselves.
 Miss: the card dissipates without casting the spell, and you find out what spell it was.

+You can draw cards for creatures at range.

+You may spend 1 AP to make an Attack check, draw the top card of the deck without looking at it, and use it as a ranged weapon.
+Its close range is equal to your Cast Range, and its max range is equal to your Tether Range.
+You are trained with this card weapon.
+Hit: the card targets the creature as if they had drawn the card themselves.
+Miss: the card dissipates without casting the spell, and you find out what spell it was.

 ### The Surprise

 You can react to luck not going your way.
 You gain the following Bond Affinity options: